Im-Himanshu/Yarn-Cross-Section-Image-Processing-CNN/README.md

 Before getting started into the actual project here is an hypothetical situation to understand the world of textile.
 I will discuss very briefly about shape of fibers and how it affects fiber's physical property.

 ## About Fibers and Yarns
-As shown in the image below fabric is made up of yarn knitted or woven together in different pattern.
-Similarly, Yarn is made up of fibres strand twisted together.
+As shown in the image below, fibers are used to make yarn, yarns are used to make up fabric.
 ![img_2.png](https://github.com/Im-Himanshu/Yarn-Cross-Section-Image-Processing-CNN/assets/16800094/c378eb4f-34e1-4ada-b8f7-91372a6bf315)

-The texture, warmth, water-retention and many other physical properties of the fabric depends on the kind of fibre used.
-Different fibre has different property like cotton tends to have soft and rough texture similarly polyester have shinny and smooth texture for its fiber.
-These property comes from their inherent molecular structure and the shape of fiber cross-section.
-Image below shows cross-section of different type of fibers.
+Many physical properties of the fabric like texture, warmth, water-retention, etc. depends on the kind of fibre used in making the yarn and then fabric.
+Different fibres has different shape and hence different property like, As shown in image, cotton, a natural fibre, tends to have convulated strand which gives it the rough texture, polyester, a man made fiber has circular shape and have smooth and shinny texture.
+Images below shows different type of cross-section for different type of fibers.

 ![img_3.png](https://github.com/Im-Himanshu/Yarn-Cross-Section-Image-Processing-CNN/assets/16800094/d107c3e9-7ce0-4d66-9405-e35fc565858f)
-one very prominent example of this is hollow fibers used in most of the blankets and pillows.
-The most important property of these fibers is their thermal insulation property which comes from the air trapped inside the hollow structure.
+ These property also comes from their inherent molecular structure and physical appearance of it.
+One very prominent example of this is hollow fibers, used in most of the blankets and pillows.
+The most important property of these fibers is their remarkable thermal insulation property, which is resulted from the air trapped inside the hollow structure and as we know air is a great insulator of heat.
 ![img_4.png](https://github.com/Im-Himanshu/Yarn-Cross-Section-Image-Processing-CNN/assets/16800094/e578dfb5-ec5b-4650-b380-d1dc59d0b88f)

 ## About Blended Yarn
-Now lets take a hypothetical problem that we want to design a new kind of fabric, which has a cotton like texture but should be quick-dry like polyester cloths.
+Now, lets take a hypothetical problem, we want to design a new kind of fabric, this need to have cotton like texture but should be quick-dry like polyester cloths.
 How do we go about creating such a fabric?
-We do this by using a blended yarn. you may ask what the hack is Blended yarn?
+Let me answer, we do this by using a blended yarn.
+You may ask, what the hack is Blended yarn?
 Let me Explain.
 Imagine a yarn like a big circle in which small circular strands of small circle (i.e. fibers) are kept.
 As shown in image below with grey and black circle.
-Coming to our original problem statement, we want texture of cotton, so we would use cotton fibers on outer circle.
+In very crude terms fiber on the outside will decide how the texture of fabric would be, while the fiber on the inside making the bulk would decide its other property.
+Now, let's come back to our original case, we want texture of cotton, so we would use cotton fibers on outer circle.
 We want the fabric to also dry-quickly, a property of hydro-phobic polyester fiber, so we will use polyester in the core (i.e Grey circle).
 And Eureka!!! our recipe for the hypothetical Fabric is ready!!!
-Congratulations on just inventing a first of kind its fabric.
-Now let's send it for manufacturing.
+Congratulations, on just inventing a first of kind its fabric.
+Now We will send it for manufacturing.
 <table>
   <tr>
     <td><img src="https://github.com/Im-Himanshu/Yarn-Cross-Section-Image-Processing-CNN/assets/16800094/4957215e-8145-47d5-847f-b0973386d947" alt="Image 5" width="200"></td>